 Learn more about the Appalachian Trail here from the conservatory web site.

 Incoming first years have the opportunity to start their Trinity College journey with a wilderness adventure on Quest, Trinity’s extended pre-orientation on the Appalachian Trail (the “AT”).

-For the past nine summers, Trinity College has been proud to offer the Quest Pre-Orientation Program.
+For the past ten summers, Trinity College has been proud to offer the Quest Leadership & Pre-Orientation Program.
 Few colleges or universities offer an extended wilderness adventure comparable to Quest.
 The program’s philosophy encourages participants to take on new challenges and responsibilities, meet other Trinity students, and transition into college.

 Students will be transported from Trinity College to the Appalachian Trail in New England and divided into groups of six to ten participants.

-Trinity College faculty and staff will be responsible for the climbing and rappelling facilitation, transportation, and overall program logistics.
+Trinity College faculty and staff may accompany portions of the first-year expereince on Quest.
+The Quest program is predominately student run, where upperclass leaders at Trinity College are responsible for the climbing and rappelling facilitation, transportation, and overall program logistics.
 At the conclusion of the program, participants will be transported back to campus.
-"4 Day A" trip participants will arrive in time to participate in fall athletic practices and the P.R.I.D.E. program.
+"4 Day A" trip participants will arrive in time to participate in fall athletic practices and other Pre-Orientation programs.